 With the huge demand for teachers in Japan, you can expect the salary to be sizeable.
 The salary depends on where you’ll teach and it can go as high as 600,000 yen or around $5,800 USD per month.

+How much does an English teacher in Japan make?
 Check out the average monthly salaries of English teachers in Japan.

 - Eikaiwas – 200,000 yen to 250,000 yen or $1,900 USD to $2,400 USD per month

 - Public Schools – 200,000 yen to 280,000 yen or $1,900 USD to $2,700 USD per month

 - Working as an ALT with the JET Program – 230,000 yen to 330,000 yen or $2,200 USD to $3,200 USD per month.
 Other companies like Interac Japan also hire ALTs.